 We try to make the booking process as simple as possible.
 You can set up a concrete chipping appointment online by clicking here.
 Additionally, if you would prefer a phone call, you can always reach us at 1.866.343.8295.
 We typically ask that you book silo maintenance and concrete removal appointments with enough time to allow for proper scheduling.

 If your company works within the contiguous United States, yes!
 General Chipping is headquartered in Houston, Texas, but carries out concrete chipping work nationwide.
+Visit our About page for added insight into our service areas.

 Our team uses a wide range of tools to keep your ready mix concrete trucks, cement storage silos and central mixers operating at peak performance.
 We arrive at your jobsite with a fully-loaded truck packed with everything we need.
 That list includes, but is not limited to: